joeyguerra/joeyguerra/pages/blog/2020/solid-and-design-patterns.md

+---
+{
+    layout: './pages/layouts/post.html',
+    image: '',
+    title: 'The Difference Between SOLID and Design Patterns',
+    excerpt: 'So with the talk of learning a design pattern and not trying to shoehorn it into everything, is SOLID one of those things where its use case is specific to a task or is it generally just something to follow?',
+    shouldPublish: true,
+    published: new Date('2020-04-08T17:59:00.000Z'),
+    tags: ['solid', 'design', 'software'],
+    uri: '/blog/2020/solid-and-design-patterns.html'
+}
+---
 # The Difference Between SOLID and Design Patterns

 So with the talk of learning a design pattern and not trying to shoehorn it into everything, is [SOLID](https://en.wikipedia.org/wiki/SOLID) one of those things where its use case is specific to a task or is it generally just something to follow?